 By Brendan Harkness

-Do you regularly find yourself traveling outside the United States?
+Do you often find yourself traveling outside the United States?
 Are you planning to make any purchases in a foreign currency?

 If you answered yes to either of these questions, a credit card with no foreign transaction fees would probably be useful to you.

 Foreign transaction fees are a cost that you should do your best to avoid — and luckily, that’s pretty easy to do.

 You’ll often find this feature on travel rewards credit cards, designed for traveling abroad, but there are quite a few others that share it as well.
 And many of these cards don’t have annual fees either, which means you don’t need to pay a cent when using them as long as you avoid interest.

 There are four credit card issuers that don’t include foreign transaction fees on any of their cards.
 These issuers are:

 Remember that different credit card networks tend to have more or less worldwide acceptance.
 Visa cards and Mastercards are accepted nearly everywhere, while American Express acceptance is more limited (but growing — think big cities and tourist attractions).
 Discover doesn’t have great acceptance outside the U.S., but it is accepted at many merchants that use the JCB or UnionPay networks, which are massive in Asia.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

 The information related to Hilton Honors Aspire Card has been collected by Credit Card Insider and has not been reviewed or provided by the issuer or provider of this product.